LOS Channel

 — frequency.

-The precipitation rate , used in these calculations, is the long-term statistical precipitation rate .
-This is the precipitation rate that is exceeded 0.01% of the time.
+Precipitation rate , used in these calculations, represents the long-term statistical precipitation rate .
+This is the rate of precipitation, which is exceeded in 0.01% of cases.